Coding4Hours/Coding4Hours/README.md

 <!-- END MOVES LIST -->

 Having fun?
 Ask a friend to do the next move!

-#### How it works

-When you click on a link and submit a new issue with the desired move, a GitHub action is triggered, which in turn runs a small python script that performs the specified movement, updates this README file and commits the changes.

-Have you spotted a bug?
-Something missing?
-Feel free to open an [issue](https://github.com/marcizhu/readme-chess/issues) and I will try to fix it as soon as possible :D

 <details>
   <summary>Last 5 moves in this game</summary>